 Introduces students to plasticity and builds upon their knowledge of mechanics and heat transfer in order to analyze various manufacturing processes.
 Numerical techniques (mainly finite element analysis) as well as theoretical methods are introduced and applied to analysis of processes such as open and closed die forging, superplastic forming, machining, grinding, laser welding, etc. The effect of friction, material properties and process parameters on the mechanics of the processes and process outputs is the main focus of study.
 Prerequisite: AE 333.

 IME 759.
 Ergonomic Interventions (3).

 Provides an understanding and working knowledge of how to evaluate and control the risk of musculoskeletal disorders in the design of workplaces and processes.
 Scientific aspects of intervention design and effectiveness assessment are discussed, including an assessment of the strengths and weaknesses of the intervention research literature.
 Prerequisite: IME 549 or instructor's consent.

 New or special courses on topics in ergonomics and human factors engineering.
-May be repeated for different topics.
+Repeatable for credit with a change of content.
 Prerequisite: departmental consent.

 Presentation of system design process from the identification of a need through conceptual design, preliminary design, detail design and development, and system test and evaluation.
 Studies operational feasibility, reliability, maintainability, supportability and economic feasibility.
 Prerequisites: IME 254, 255.